varvet/godmin/README.md

 end
 ```

-Resource routes placed within the `godmin` block are automatically added to the default navigation, and set up to work with batch actions.
-More on this in later sections.
+Resource routes placed within the `godmin` block are automatically added to the default navigation.

 The application controller is modified as such:
 ```ruby